trifle-io/trifle-io/docs/trifle-docs/configuration.md

 - `views` - path to a views folder used for rendering (Sinatra App).
 - `template` - name of a rails template (Rails Engine).
 - `register_harvester(HARVESTER_KLASS)` - register a Harvester class used for serving files.
+- `cache` - boolean to enable or disable content cache.
+Defaults to `true`.

 Gem fallbacks to global configuration if custom configuration is not passed to method.
 You can do this by creating initializer, or calling it on the beginning of your ruby script.